 The Chi Psi Educational Trust awards a number of graduate fellowships annually.
 Below is a list of all fellowships offered.
+To apply for any fellowship, click HERE.

 General Scholarship and Fellowship Fund